Information about our clergy and senior team at St Martin-in-the-Fields.

 Revd Richard Carter

-Richard was ordained in 1992 and has been a full time priest at St Martin’s since 2006.
+The Revd Richard Carter is Associate Vicar for Mission.
+He was ordained in 1992 and has been a full time priest at St Martin’s since 2006.
 He has special responsibility for the education programme, international links and hospitality of the church and links up with the Connection at St Martin’s for services, events and to lead the Spirituality Group.
 Before coming to St Martin’s Richard was Chaplain to the Melanesian Brotherhood in the Solomon Islands, Vanuatu and Papua New Guinea.

 Revd Katherine Hedderly

-Katherine has particular responsibility for liturgy and worship, communications, prayer and spirituality, and children’s ministry, and has been a full time priest at St Martin’s since 2009.
+The Revd Katherine Hedderly is Associate Vicar for Ministry.
+She has particular responsibility for liturgy and worship, communications, prayer and spirituality, and young people’s ministry, and has been a full time priest at St Martin’s since 2009.
 She also acts as a spiritual director.
 Before being ordained Katherine previously worked in the film and television business, in script development and drama production and as director of an independent production company.

 Revd Clare Herbert